Version 3, August 3, 2021

 16.3.
 MI should be provided regularly and ad hoc, as risk dictates.

 All breaches of the ABC Policy and Procedures should be recorded in the Bilderlings Breaches Register.

 18. STAFF RECRUITMENT & VETTING

-Bilderlings will keep a written record of the amount and reason for hospitality or gifts accepted and given and understand that gifts and acts of hospitality are subject to review by the Compliance Officer.
+19.2.
+Bilderlings will keep a written record of the amount and reason for hospitality or gifts accepted and given and understand that gifts and acts of hospitality are subject to review by the Head of Compliance.